 Pruning vs. Trimming

-These terms seem as if they are the same thing but there is a difference.
+These terms seem the same, but there is a difference.
 Pruning means the precise cutting back of infected, dead, or dangerous branches or stems from respective plants.

-Tree trimming or tree lopping is dealing with overgrowth to improve shape, size, or overall appearance and encourage healthy growth.
+Tree trimming, or tree lopping, is dealing with overgrowth to improve its shape, size, or overall appearance and encourage healthy growth.

 Takeaway